 Texas takes the initiative to invest in its future by offering competitive incentives to companies who are creating jobs and driving innovation in Texas.
-The incentives in this section are a summary of the most commonly utilized state offerings.
+The incentives in this section are a summary of the most commonly utilized state offerings administered by the Department of Economic Development Finance.
 Local incentives and tax abatements are not included here.
 For local incentives, please contact the local economic development representative.

 The Texas Enterprise Fund (TEF) is the largest “deal-closing” fund of its kind in the nation.
 The fund is used as a final incentive tool for projects that offer significant projected job creation and capital investment and where a single Texas site is competing with another viable out-of-state option.